sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ### Stage 2 — Supervised Fine-tuning

 After pre-training, a small labeled dataset is used to fine-tune the model for a specific task.
-Because the model already deeply understands language — only a small amount of labeled data is needed.
+Because the model already deeply understands language, only a small amount of labeled data is needed.
 Fine-tuning takes just 3 epochs for most tasks.

 ---